Abstracts

 We initiate a systematic study of the DRE complexity of Boolean functions, obtaining the following main results:

-- [Near-quadratic lower bounds] We use a classical lower bound technique of Neciporuk [Dokl.
-Akad.
-Nauk SSSR '66] to show an lower bound on the size of any DRE for many explicit Boolean functions.
+lower bound on the size of any DRE for many explicit Boolean functions.
 For some natural functions, we obtain a corresponding upper bound, thus settling their DRE complexity up to polylogarithmic factors.
 Prior to our work, no superlinear lower bounds were known, even for non-explicit functions.

-- [Garbling-friendly PRFs.]
-We show that any exponentially secure PRF has DRE size, and present a plausible candidate for a garbling-optimal.
+.
 PRF that nearly meets this bound.
 This candidate establishes a barrier for super-quadratic DRE lower bounds via natural proof techniques.
-In contrast, we show a candidate for a weak PRF with near-exponential security and linear DRE size.
+In contrast, we show a candidate for a

 Our results establish several qualitative separations, including near-quadratic separations between computational and information-theoretic DRE size of Boolean functions, and between DRE size of weak vs. strong PRFs.